The reasons for hoarding have always been up for debate among psychologists and mental health specialists

 Hoarders fear making the mistake of throwing away items they think might be valuable.
 This appears strange when you see a house full of clutter and rubbish.
 A hoarder’s perfectionist tendency tells them they need the clutter.

-When a person becomes too attached emotionally to his/her possessions, they try to hold on to them even when they don’t need them or after acquiring new ones.
+Among all the reasons a person becomes a hoarder is when they become too attached emotionally to his/her possessions, they try to hold on to them even when they don’t need them or after acquiring new ones.
 Compulsive hoarders become too attached emotionally to their belongings to let them go.

 Difficulty Processing Information

-Compulsive hoarders have difficulty or the inability to categorise items into valuable and non-valuable.
-So everything to them has the same significant value, meaning they can’t recognise items that should be disposed of.
+Compulsive hoarders have difficulty or the inability to categorize items into valuable and non-valuable.
+So everything to them has the same significant value, meaning they can’t recognize items that should be disposed of.

 A Personal Trauma

 Experts believe that there is a link between experiencing personal trauma and the onset of compulsive hoarding.
-Emotional distress might stretch back to childhood, but hoarding normally starts at the age of 13 years old.
+This could well be another of the reasons a person starts hoarding.
+The emotional distress might stretch back to childhood, but hoarding normally starts at the age of 13 years old.